This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Choose between a fun-filled or chill afternoon

-We decided to head to our hotel and check in next.
-Because we only booked our trip a couple of weeks in advance, there weren’t a lot of accommodation options left.
+We decided to head to our hotel and check-in next.
+Because we only booked our one-day trip to Victoria BC a couple of weeks in advance, there weren’t a lot of accommodation options left.
 There’s only one hostel (Ocean Island Inn), which was booked, and limited Airbnbs.